By reading this article, you will learn the process of Low frequency SAR testing.

 Head SAR is measured by placing the product under the SAM phantom.
 SAM (Specific Anthropomorphic Mannequin) phantom is a standardized phantom.
 The phantom has right and left sides of the head.
 Testing is done in two standardized positions.
 Cheek position, which has device touching phantom at the ear and cheek and tilt position, which is a 15° tilt away from the cheek while the device touches ear.
 For compliance, the tested SAR results of the device has to meet the exposure limits set by authorities.

 A device that can transmit within 20cm of the body, such as lone worker alarms, body SAR needs to be tested.
 The body SAR is tested by placing the device under the flat phantom with specified separation distance from the phantom.
 There are requirements for the flat phantom size for the frequencies from 150 MHz to 800 MHz.
 The phantom flat bottom can have any shape that fits an ellipse with length 0,6 λ and width 0,4 λ, where λ0 is the wavelength in air.
 So, for example 450MHz frequency has wavelength of 0.67m thus the flat phantom needed for testing must fit the ellipse of length 0,4m and width 0,27m.
 SAR testing 450MHz body SAR can be done with ELI or Base station phantom adult.

 There is a growing number of different products that need low frequency SAR testing, frequency range is then between 13MHz and 700MHz.
 The advantage for using these frequencies are wide coverage, improved voice, data and video services with broadband.
-From the SAR testing point of view, the lower frequency SAR testing has its own demands.
-It needs special verification antennas, special simulation liquids and phantoms are required.
+From the SAR testing point of view, the low frequency SAR testing has its own demands.
+It needs special verification antennas, special simulation liquids and phantoms.